For many businesses, conversion is the ultimate goal.

 Hard Conversion

-Hard conversions are actions that have a direct impact on revenue, such as making a purchase or subscribing to a paid service.
-These are the ultimate goals for most marketing campaigns.
+A hard conversion directly generates revenue, such as making a purchase or subscribing to a paid plan.
+These actions represent the primary goals of most marketing campaigns.

 Micro Conversion